 Living on the Earth was written, illustrated and designed by a teenager.
 As such, it speaks to young people as one of their own, daring them to create books, live adventurously, learn the sources of things they take for granted, follow their dreams.
 Alternative schools (where drawings of smiling nudes are not forbidden) happily use the book as a craft project book for students.

-In 2012, Living on the Earth was chosen by a panel of food and cookbook experts chosen by the Fales Library at New York University (which holds the largest collection of books about food in the United States) as one of the 101 most influential American cookbooks of the 20th century.
+In 2012, Living on the Earth was chosen by a panel of food and cookbook experts chosen by the Fales Library at New York University (which holds the largest collection of books about food in the United States) as one of the 101 most influential American cookbooks of the 20th century - even though it defies definition as a cookbook.